 Prostate Cancer Treatment at Vanderbilt-Ingram

-- Cancer treatment vaccine: We are the first center in the Southeast region to use Provenge, the first FDA-approved cancer treatment vaccine.
-This treatment helps activate the body’s immune system to fight metastatic prostate cancer (prostate cancer that has spread to other organs).
+- Cancer treatment vaccine: We were the first center in the Southeast to use a cancer treatment vaccine, marketed as Provenge.
+This treatment helps activate the body’s immune system to fight prostate cancer that has spread to other organs.

 - Clinical trials: Before new cancer treatments become widely available, they are tested in clinical trials.
 We encourage anyone with a cancer diagnosis – even if their cancer is caught at an early stage – to ask if a clinical trial may be right for them.
 In cancer clinical trials, you will always receive a standard treatment if one is available for your situation.
 You may also receive a promising therapy that could be better.
 At Vanderbilt-Ingram Cancer Center, we have hundreds of trials available.
 We have a team of experts in developing and offering clinical trials.
 And we have staff to guide you through the process and help connect you to trials that are right for you.
 Call (800) 811-8480 for more information about clinical trials at Vanderbilt-Ingram.

 The end of cancer treatment can bring relief for patients and their families.
 It also can be a time of new concerns.
 You may have concerns about physical, emotional or practical issues related to your cancer or its treatment.
 Cancer survivors who are doing well may have questions about how to maintain well-being going forward.

 Vanderbilt-Ingram Cancer Center offers a dedicated resource to meet these needs.
 The REACH for Survivorship program is for cancer survivors, regardless of age, type of cancer, how long ago they were treated or where they received their cancer care.